 Krista is a writer & coach with a wandering mind & restless heart.
 She is every day falling in love with moments & lines from her favorite books.
-She loves daydreaming & getting lost in the woods alongside her dog, Hank, & the man who stole her heart.
+She loves daydreaming & getting lost in the woods alongside her dog, Hank, & the man who stole her heart and dreaming up ways to have an extraordinary marriage.
 She is full of sass & sarcasm.
 She shows love by sharing delicious & healthy foods with friends, family & the occasional stranger.
 You can find her at kristawinbigler.com.

 We were halfway up the side of a lush, green mountain on a rare sunny Oregon afternoon, dreaming up our life together.
 “I think I figured it out”, I told him.
 “It’s pretty simple, actually.
 We make our plans and hold them loosely.
 And at the peak and in the valleys we always remember that we’re on the same team.”